Best Perennials

 Pollinators

-Pollinator-friendly perennials provide a dependable source of nectar and pollen while bringing months of color and seasonal interest to the garden.
+Pollinator-friendly perennials provide a dependable source of pollen while bringing months of color and seasonal interest to the garden.
 By combining varieties with different bloom times, gardeners can support pollinators from spring through fall.
 Beyond their value to wildlife, these plants add texture, movement, and diversity to borders and garden beds, creating a landscape that feels vibrant and connected to the natural world.

 WHY POLLINATORS MATTER IN THE GARDEN